Chapter 20:

 "I regret asking."

-She slowed down and gave me a chance to catch up; this was her way of apologizing, so I knew what to do.
-My hand gingerly wrapped around hers as we interlocked like a true couple once again, and we continued our stroll through the neighborhood.
+She slowed down and gave me a chance to catch up, almost like an apology for her crude joke.
+There was a cute glint in her eyes as she held her hand out for me—a signal that I had her approval.
+Soon, my own hand was interlocking around hers while we linked like a true couple again, and we continued our stroll through the neighborhood.

-"You know, you didn't have to wait for me at the train station," I said.
+"You know, you didn't need to wait for me at the train station," I said.
 "You could've just gone home without me."

 Asagiri jingled a set of keys around her other wrist.
 "Using these bad boys once a day is enough.
 Besides, it'd be more romantic if you found me waiting for you right after work, right?"

-"You can just wear your uniform in the mirror and tell yourself that," she smugly said.
+"Just wear your uniform in the mirror and tell yourself that."
+She beamed me a smug grin.

 "Your manager rocked one pretty good though.
 Maybe I'll ask if he's single."

-Kamikawa is even seducing my girlfriend now . . .
+Kamikawa is seducing even my GiG now . . .
 "Wait, so you checked on every coworker over there, right?"

 "Mhmmm."